Garden planning can be intimidating.

 When to Sow

 Timing is everything.
 Some plants, like kale, are immensely adaptive and manage to thrive no matter how and when they’re planted.
 Others, like peppers, are impressively persnickety and if they’re even a little uncomfortable, they ‘pout’ for the rest of the season.

 To begin, here is a cliff notes planting calendar we made for Zones 4 through 6 to share!
 And if you’re in Zone 7 or warmer, simply add two weeks on either end of the growing season for each Zone:

 We send this planting calendar out with every order we send, so perhaps you already have it tucked on your fridge.
 If not, know it will come with your next order!
-We’ve tucked a full-page version in Rise& Shine: Starting Seeds with Ease and you can also download the digital copy here and I’ll send along all our garden planning downloads to surround you with abundance 🙂
+We’ve tucked a full-page version in Rise & Shine: Starting Seeds with Ease and you can also download the digital copy in Fruition’s Growing Library here along with all our garden planning downloads and Growing Guides to surround you with abundance!

 And Friends, you’ll also find clues on the back of each of our packets.
 We’ve made our packets tiny encyclopedias for you, sharing both growing info as well as a handy tab on the side where you’ll find plant spacing after thinning, whether to direct sow or transplant (or both), days to germination and when to sow as well as seeding depth:

 Note the growing info on the side-tab: We’ve made our packets tiny encyclopedias for you!